-The first council meeting of the year (held in May) is devoted largely to appointing the Council Chairman (currently Cllr David Ashcroft) and Vice Chairman (Cllr Lynn Evans) and agreeing membership of committees and council representatives on outside bodies.
+The first council meeting of the year (held in May) is devoted largely to appointing the council Chairman (currently Cllr Anthony Williams) and Vice Chairman (Cllr Keith Budden) and agreeing membership of committees and council representatives on outside bodies.

 How decisions are made

-- Cllr Richard Millard - Deputy Leader and Portfolio Holder for Contracts
+- Cllr Richard Millard - Leader and Strategic Commissioning and Property Portfolio

 Constitution of the council